-The continuously reinforced concrete box culvert sections of the stormwater culverts were observed to be in good condition.
-All surfaces of the concrete sections of the stormwater culverts were visible from the inlet of each culvert to approximately 1,200 feet into the culverts.
-From 1,200 feet to 2,090 feet, the bottom of the continuously reinforced concrete box culverts was obscured by sediment deposits with a maximum estimated thickness of 6-inches in depth.
+The continuously reinforced concrete box culvert sections of the stormwater culverts were observed to overall be in good condition.
+All surfaces of the concrete sections of the stormwater culverts were visible from the inlet and outlet of each culvert except where the bottom of the continuously reinforced concrete box culverts was obscured by sediment deposits.
+Maximum estimated thickness of sediments were 6-inches or less in depth.
 Recurring normal concrete shrinkage cracking in the top of both stormwater culverts was observed at regular intervals.
 No apparent separation or displacement of the concrete was observed.
 Minor seepage and calcification were observed at each crack.
-Cracking along the exterior vertical walls of the concrete box culvert was observed, but infrequent.
-Where cracking was present in the vertical walls, seepage and calcification were present.
+Cracking along the exterior vertical walls of the concrete box culvert was observed.
+Where cracking was present in the vertical walls, seepage and calcification were present, but heavy flows were not observed.
 No deterioration was observed along the bottom of the concrete sections of the stormwater culverts where it was visible and not obscured by sediments.

-Debris was identified in the concrete sections of the stormwater culvert in the form of random individual rip-rap stones and tires.
+Debris was identified in the concrete sections of the stormwater culvert in the form of random individual stones (possibly from the riprap at the east inlet) and two tires in the south culvert that are presumed to have floated into the culvert during heavy precipitation events.
 The observed minor shrinkage cracking of the concrete sections of the stormwater culvert do not negatively affect the structural integrity nor the operation of the hydraulic structures.
-The sediment within the concrete section of the stormwater culverts has a slight negative impact on the operation of the hydraulic structure by reducing the hydraulic capacity and flow velocity within the stormwater culverts.
+The sediment within the concrete section of the stormwater culverts slight reduces the hydraulic capacity and flow velocity within the stormwater culverts.
 However, the percentage of the total cross sectional area of the stormwater culverts is less than 10% for the reinforced concrete box culvert sections.
-The flat topography surrounding the Bottom Ash Pond will not result in inundation of the Bottom Ash Pond due to the slightly reduced capacity of the structure.
-However, the sediment in the stormwater culverts is identified as a deficiency to be addressed in the future.
+The flat topography surrounding the Bottom Ash Pond is not anticipated to result in inundation of the Bottom Ash Pond due to the slightly reduced hydraulic capacity of the structure.
+Based on the past 6 years of observations, the sediment appears to flush out of the culverts during heavy precipitation events.
+Therefore, the sediment in the stormwater culverts is not considered a deficiency.